jesrav/custom-vision-utils/README.md

           height: 0.50
         tag_name: object_tag2
 ```
+When an image name is not supplied in a data set configuration, the name of the image will be the file name without the extension: `/data/my_image.jpg -> my_image`

 ## Uploading images and tags to a Custom Vision project
-To upload a classification or object detection data sets defined in a yaml config, you can use the cli.
+To upload a classification or object detection data set defined in a yaml config, you can use the cli.
 ```bash
     cvis upload-images <project-name> <path-to-yaml-config-file>
 ```
-## Working with the data sets in python code
+## Working with data sets in python code
-You can load the image data set in your Python code
+You can load an image data set in your Python code
 ```Python
 from custom_vision_utils.image_dataset import LocalClassifierDataSet local_classifier_data_set = LocalClassifierDataSet.from_config("<path-to-yaml-config-file>")
 ```
-## Example of processing the images and creating a new classification data set.
+## Example of processing images and creating a new classification data set.
 ```Python
 from pathlib import Path
 from custom_vision_utils.image import LocalClassifierImage